Skip to content

 Last updated:

-Photography entered forensic practice almost immediately after Louis Daguerre's process became public in 1839.
-By the 1850s, Scottish police units were photographing prisoners.
-By the late 19th century, Alphonse Bertillon in Paris had integrated standardised photography into his criminal-identification system, establishing the concept that forensic images require fixed, reproducible conditions rather than the artistic discretion of a portrait studio.
+Photography entered forensic practice almost immediately after Louis Daguerre's process became public in 1839, with Scottish police units photographing prisoners by the 1850s.
+By the late 19th century, Alphonse Bertillon had integrated standardised photography into his criminal-identification system at the Paris Prefecture, establishing the principle that forensic images require fixed, reproducible conditions rather than artistic discretion.
 That discipline principle has only deepened since: the Scientific Working Group for Imaging Technologies (SWGIT) in the US, the International Association for Identification (IAI), and the European Network of Forensic Science Institutes (ENFSI) all publish guidelines that treat forensic photography as a documented analytical process, not a creative endeavour.

 This topic covers the physics of the digital camera as a forensic instrument: sensor design, lens behaviour, the exposure triangle, light and colour, and the composition conventions that courts have come to expect.
 The crime-scene workflow, specialised UV/IR/ALS imaging, and digital-evidence integrity are covered in the companion topics in this module.